my-com/laravel-conditional-actions/readme.md

 ### Implement conditions

-Each conditions must implement `ConditionalActions\Contracts\ConditionContract` contract.
+Each condition should implement `ConditionalActions\Contracts\ConditionContract` contract.
-The package have base abstract class `ConditionalActions\Entities\Conditions\BaseCondition` with all contract methods except the `check` method.
+The package has a base abstract class `ConditionalActions\Entities\Conditions\BaseCondition` with all contract methods except the `check` method.

 ```php
 class HasPaidToysCondition extends BaseCondition